 The best way to serve these, is to let them sit at room temperature for a few minutes before doing so.
 This way, the cheesecakes will be softer and creamy.

-These Beet Crystals Mini Vegan Cheesecakes can be kept in the fridge for up to 4 days, or in the freezer for up to 1 week.
+The Vegan Beet Cheesecake can be kept in the fridge for up to 4 days, or in the freezer for up to 1 week.

 I hope you enjoyed today’s recipe.
 I am in love with vegan and paleo desserts, and this one checks all the boxes for me, specially because it’s such a feel-good recipe, with the addition of the beet crystals, and the fact that there’s no refined sugar, no dairy in it.